Cindy Carson Cindy Carson

 Things were seemingly going well.
 I beat my boss’ sales numbers that first month (which was all you really wanted!)
 But my husband’s late-night question of, “Hey, what’s happening with you?” needed to be answered.

 I had never done anything like this and was not used to hurdles when it came to adjusting to new work.
-At one point, my husband commented that he thought I just found whatever job I wanted, interviewed, then started the job.
+Years earlier, my husband commented that he thought I just found whatever job I wanted, interviewed, then started the job.
 This was different.
 It was a whole new body of information that I knew nothing about.
 Evidently, most people worked up to my new position in this industry.
 Also, my friend had faith in me, so I had to work hard.
 And I was!
 Reading and studying late into the night, up early, learning the information and the people that mattered.
 My husband wanted to know why I was so stressed.

-PS: The reason I beat my boss’ numbers is because he gave me some of his deals.
+NOTE: The reason I beat my boss’ numbers is because he gave me some of his deals.
 So, there’s that… :)

 Where are you in your work?